opspec-pkgs/docker.push.localimage/README.md

 # Problem statement

-Builds image that stores on host machines docker image store. * `dockerSocket` must be the correct socket path to the host machine's `dockerd` runtime socket IE `/var/run/docker.sock` (default path).
-For linux, you can try `netstat -lx | grep docker | grep -Po '/.*docker.sock'` to verify the proper socket file. * `imageName` is the name of the image you want to give the resultant image for `docker build`
+Pushes image to docker, or `registry`'s image store. * `dockerSocket` must be the correct socket path to the host machine's `dockerd` runtime socket IE `/var/run/docker.sock` (default path).
+For linux, you can try `netstat -lx | grep docker | grep -Po '/.*docker.sock'` to verify the proper socket file. * `imageName` is the name of the image you want to give the resultant image for `docker build` * `username` and `password` used to authenticate to registry

 # Format